-The Group primarily manufacture cylinder blocks used for a wide variety of vehicles, including passenger vehicles, commercial vehicles and industrial vehicles.
-The Group also manufacture cylinder heads as well as certain other structural components of cylinder blocks, primarily including main bearing caps and flywheels.
-The following table sets forth the revenue and sales volume by segment and major product type of the Group for the years ended 31 December 2020 and 2019:
+For the year ended 31 December 2022, the Group was principally engaged in the manufacturing of cylinder blocks used for a wide variety of vehicles, including passenger vehicles, commercial vehicles and industrial vehicles.
+The Group also manufactures cylinder heads as well as certain other structural components of cylinder blocks, primarily including main bearing caps and flywheels.
+The following table sets forth the revenue and sales volume by segment and major product type for the years ended 31 December 2022 and 2021: